Last week, I got this email from Robert Hahn, whom I interviewed a few months ago on this podcast. He wrote:

 But that brings me back to the main point: do they have critical mass?
 Will they benefit from Metcalfe's law?

 But just like the US Dollar dominates, bitcoin will dominate in the crypto realm.
-When someone wants to buy Tanzanian Shillings and they have Cameroonian CFA, they must first change their money to USD and then to the currency.
+When someone wants to buy Tanzanian Shillings and have Cameroonian CFA, they must change their money to USD and then to the currency.

 More info